What to Do During an Anxiety Attack

 What Are the Symptoms of an Anxiety Attack?

 Symptoms can vary from person to person but some of the more common symptoms of an anxiety attack are:

-I experienced an anxiety attack last week, I hadn’t had one in quite a while but this one came out of nowhere and completely caught me off guard, like most anxiety attacks do.
+I experienced an anxiety attack last week, I hadn’t had one in quite a while but this one came out of nowhere and completely caught me off guard, as most anxiety attacks do.

 I was having a discussion at the time, I wouldn’t necessarily call it a stressful discussion but I would say that I had some minor anxieties about the topics that were being discussed.
 I did have a severe headache at the time and looking back I feel that that may have attributed to the attack.